TypoScript templates are used to drive frontend rendering.

 TYPO3 CMS does not provide a definite templating method out of the box.
-However a minimal amount of TypoScript will always be necessary to tell TYPO3 CMS which templating method you wish to use.
+However a minimal amount of TypoScript will always be necessary to tell TYPO3 CMS which templating method to use.
 It could be any of the following:

 - External Templating Engines: Any other templating system can be used.
 It will be provided via an extension.
 In such a case TypoScript may be used just to delegate the rendering to that system.